 ---|---|---|

-Indefinite-Term | Continues until terminated by either party according to legal procedures. | No predetermined end date.
-Standard type of employment.
-Provides greater job security for the employee. |
+Indefinite-Term (Permanent/Open-Ended) | Continues until terminated by either party in accordance with legal procedures. | No predetermined end date.
+Provides greater job security and is considered the standard employment type in professional settings. |

-Fixed-Term | Has a specified end date or duration. | Limited to a maximum duration of two years, with some exceptions (e.g., project-based work, temporary absence). |
+Fixed-Term (Temporary/Limited) | Has a specified end date or duration. | Limited to a maximum duration of two years, with some exceptions (e.g., project-based work, temporary absence).
+If an employee continues working beyond two years on a fixed-term contract without a valid exception, they are generally automatically deemed an indefinite-term employee. |

-Essential Clauses in Employment Contracts
+Essential Clauses Required in Employment Contracts

 South Korean law mandates the inclusion of specific terms in all employment contracts to ensure transparency and protect employee rights.
 These essential clauses must be clearly stated in writing.

-- Wages: Details regarding the wage structure, calculation method, payment method, and payment date.
+Wages | Wage structure, calculation method, payment method, and payment date.
+Includes details on bonuses and benefits. |

-- Work Location and Duties: Clear definition of the place of work and the tasks the employee is expected to perform.
+Work Location & Duties | Clear definition of the place of work and the tasks the employee is expected to perform, including job title. |

-- Rules of Employment: Reference to the company's rules of employment (if applicable, mandatory for companies with 10 or more employees).
+Rules of Employment | Reference to the company's rules of employment, if applicable (mandatory for companies with 10 or more employees). |

-Probationary Period
+Probationary Period Regulations and Practices

-- Extension: Extending the probationary period beyond the initial term is generally not permissible unless there are specific, justifiable reasons agreed upon by both parties and outlined in the contract.
+Extension | Extension of the probationary period beyond the initial term is generally not permissible unless specific, justifiable reasons are agreed upon by both parties and outlined in the contract.
+Consent of the employee is required for legal extension. |

 Confidentiality and Non-Compete Clauses

 Confidentiality and non-compete clauses are common in South Korean employment agreements, particularly for roles involving sensitive information or specialized skills.
+Their enforceability is subject to strict scrutiny by courts.

-- Non-Compete: Post-termination non-compete agreements are subject to strict scrutiny by courts.
+- Non-Compete Clauses: Post-termination non-compete agreements are enforceable in South Korea, but courts apply strict criteria to determine their validity to ensure they do not excessively restrict an employee's freedom of occupation.
 For a non-compete clause to be enforceable, it must meet several criteria:

 - Legitimate Business Interest: The employer must demonstrate a valid interest to protect (e.g., trade secrets, confidential information, key customer relationships).

 - Consideration: There should ideally be compensation provided to the employee for adhering to the non-compete restriction.
+General remuneration like regular salary is not readily recognized as sufficient consideration; specific compensation for the non-compete is often required for enforceability.

 - Not Against Public Interest: The clause should not unduly restrict the employee's ability to earn a living or harm fair competition.